pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 - Possibility to look for given topics
 - Possibility to select more languages
 - In addition to Rss feeds also consider Atom feeds
+- Possibility to change sources via user input.
+At the moment you have to change the urls inside url_list

 2. <ins>Set options in application</ins>